HazyResearch/dd-genomics/README.md

     - In ddlog, we cannot add twice in pheno_mentions when the second addition requires the first one beforehand.
 Therefore, the table pheno_mentions_without_acronyms is first created, which is used to compute pheno_acronyms_aggregate_candidates.
 Then, the result of pheno_acronyms_insert_candidates and the initial extractions in pheno_mentions_without_acronyms are put in pheno_mentions

-    - THe shell script ${APP_HOME}/util/serialize_genepheno_pairs_split.sh genomics cannot be called during the deepdive run.
+    - The shell script ${APP_HOME}/util/serialize_genepheno_pairs_split.sh genomics cannot be called during the deepdive run.
 Therefore we cut once again the pipeline to call this script.

+    - The holdout fraction cannot be defined in ddlog.
+Therefore we add the sentence "calibration.holdout_fraction: 0.1" in the deepdive.conf file (while writing the pipelines.
+This writing is done in hack_pipelines.py)

+    - in ddlog, when we create variables and inference rules, the variable is not just a column of an existing table, it has to be a new table.
+For instance, the variable is_true of gene_mentions_filtered, we create the table gene_mentions_filtered_inference.
+Therefore, don't forget to add in the pipeline the extractor linking the table_inference and the corresponding mention table !
+    For instance, here, we have to add the extractor ext_gene_mentions_filtered_inference, otherwise the inference part doesn't bring any result...